AlanDavison/StardewValleyMods/MappingExtensionsAndExtraProperties/readme.md

                     },
                     "Layer": "Back",
                     "SetProperties": {
-                        "CloseupInteraction_Image": "LooseSprites/Cursors 540 305 42 28",
+                        "MEEP_CloseupInteraction_Image": "LooseSprites/Cursors 540 305 42 28",
-                        "CloseupInteraction_Text": "The spirits tell me you're learning how to use a new mod...", "DHSetMailFlag": "DHSeenFortuneTellerImage"
+                        "MEEP_CloseupInteraction_Text": "The spirits tell me you're learning how to use a new mod...", "MEEP_SetMailFlag": "DHSeenFortuneTellerImage"
                     }
                 }
             ]